Rock Hall POV: Rock & Roll's Greatest Moment

 By December 1963, England had enjoyed nearly a year of Beatlemania.
 The Fab Four – George Harrison, John Lennon, Paul McCartney and Ringo Starr – had sold millions of records for EMI's Parlophone imprint.
 The group’s first single, “Love Me ...Categories: Hall of Fame, Inductee, Today in Rock

 By February 1968, Aretha Franklin had established herself as among the world's premier recording artists, her genre-spanning recordings achieving commercial and critical acclaim, and appealing to mixed-race audiences around the world.
-The previous year had seen the release ...Categories: American Music Masters, Hall of Fame, Inductee, Today in Rock
+The previous year had seen the release of ...Categories: American Music Masters, Hall of Fame, Inductee, Today in Rock

 The world of rock and roll lost one of its loudest pioneers on Thursday, April 5, 2012, when Jim Marshall died at the age of 88.